aattilam/sidx/README.md

 # sidx
-Sidx is a custom debian based system.
+Sidx is a personalized Debian system I made from my own desktop, turned into an easy-to-install ISO image.

 # Build the iso with live-build